hypoxic/ProtrackExtractor/README.md

 # ProtrackExtractor
  Extracts a jump's altitude profile data from a ProtrackII and creates a CSV file with the respective data.
 This data is good for Full Break Sequentials where you want to ensure the fall rate remains constant between points and attempts.
-Works even when in Skyvan's where obtaining GPS signals does not work until exit.
+Works even when in Skyvan's where obtaining GPS signals does not work until late on the dive.

 This is useful to understand the commponents of ProtrackII's data file.